jkaewprateep/javascripts_vs_node-js/README.md

 - - -

-###  Read and respond to HTML document object from the value from data struct.
+###  Read and respond to HTML document object from the value from data struct ✳️

 ```
 function displayEmployees(){